bloominstituteoftechnology/web-module-project-redux/README.md

 #### Build out the favorites reducer
 > *Alright!
 Now that the movie reducer is complete, you have the chance to build a reducer from scratch to handle favorite movie functionality.
 We will also work on combining reducers.*

-* [ ] Create a reducer file for handling business logic for favorites.
-Include the following state values in your initialState setup:
+* [x] Create a reducer file for handling business logic for favorites (favoriteReducer.js) Include the following state values in your initialState setup:
   -  favorites: an array of movie objects
   -  displayFavorites: a boolean that holds if favorite elements should be displayed in app

-* [ ] **Import your new reducer file into the ./reducers/index.js file.** As a start, only add a default case to the switch statement.
+* [x] **Import your new reducer file into the ./reducers/index.js file.** As a start, only add a default case to the switch statement.

-* [ ] **In reducers/index.js, use the combineReducers method to connect both movies and favorite movies to redux.**
+* x ] **In reducers/index.js, use the combineReducers method to connect both movies and favorite movies to redux.**

-* [ ] **Notice that your movie functions no longer work.
+* [x] **Notice that your movie functions no longer work.
 Why?** Make changes necessary to get the component connected to the movie reducer working again.

 * [ ] Connect the favorites state to the FavoriteMovieList component and test.